To determine your general health status; to screen for, diagnose, or monitor a variety of diseases and conditions, such as diabetes or kidney disease

-- Sodium - vital to normal body processes, including nerve and muscle function
+- Sodium – vital to normal body function, including nerve and muscle function

-- Potassium - vital to cell metabolism and muscle function, helping to transmit messages between nerves and muscles
+- Potassium – vital to cell metabolism and muscle function, helping to transmit messages between nerves and muscles

 - Bicarbonate (Total CO2) – helps to maintain the body's acid-base balance (pH)

 - Chloride – helps to regulate the amount of fluid in the body and maintain the acid-base balance